 You begin the game by creating a 4 character party, by choosing one of three races (human, half-elf, and half-dwarf, chosen by the author as animating them would require fewer resources) and classes (fighter, wizard, and cleric), which can then be further customized through attributes and feats later on.
 You are initially tasked by the eponymous Knights of the Chalice to find one of the missing members, but the plot is mainly there as an excuse to kill things as you go from dungeon to dungeon.
 The game is combat-focused, and there is little in the way of non-combat related skills and dialogue choices only affect gameplay in certain cases.
 The game's focus lies on varied combat encounters with a generally intelligent AI, often requiring a more tactical approach to combat, with a big emphasis on using correct positioning and the environment.

-Although it has mostly fallen under the radar, it has been generally well received by those who have played it, and a much more expansive sequel is being planned.
+Although it has mostly fallen under the radar, it has been generally well received by those who have played it.

 This game contains examples of:

 - All Deaths Final: Averted, as there's a True Resurrection spell.
 There's also a Raise Dead spell, but it's not something you would normally want to use.

 - Breath Weapon: Dragons obviously possess these, which differ based on their color.
 While "normal" red dragons blast out fire, for instance, black dragons contend themselves with Weakening, which drains 1d6 Strength points.

 - Iron Golems have a Cone of Electricity as their Breath Weapon, and it works even if they are silenced.
 Luckily, they might accidentally hit their allies with it as well.